 Young people aged 14 or over with a learning disability are entitled to a free NHS health check every year.
 It is a chance for you and your child to talk to the GP and nurse about any health worries and for GPs to spot and treat any health problems early.

-On this page our health expert answers some of the questions we hear about annual health checks.
+On this page, our health expert Amanda discusses annual health checks and answers some of the common questions we hear about them.

 Young people aged 14 or over with a learning disability are entitled to a free NHS health check every year.
 A GP and/ or a practice nurse will usually carry out the check.
 It is a chance for you and your young person to talk to the GP and nurse about any health worries and for GPs to spot and treat any health problems early.